colgatto/fastlogin/README.md

 ];
 ```

-Submit username then check your telegram chat to see Access code.
+Submit username then check your telegram chat to see access code.

 The access code remains valid only 30 seconds.